• Skip to primary navigation

 When they first opened, their primary focus was on sharks but has since expanded to include studies of human cancer, the effects of human-made and natural toxic substances on humans and the environment, the health of wild fisheries, the development of sustainable fishing techniques and so much more.
 Their research programs allow us to get a glimpse of the fragile ocean ecosystem and implore visitors to think more constructively about their impact on our world’s oceans and our planet.

-Inside the aquarium, you’ll find a number of amazing exhibits where you can get up close with a number of sea creatures.
+Inside the aquarium, you’ll find amazing exhibits where you can get up close with several sea creatures.
 There are exhibits for stingrays, reef animals, sea turtles, manatees, and more.
 From my discussions with one of the staff, a lot of the creatures that come to Mote are unable to live successfully in the wild.
 Therefore they are kept here to live the remainder of their life comfortably.
 However, there are also a lot of creatures that come to Mote to be rescued, rehabilitated, and returned to their natural habitat.

 Another activity you can enjoy at Mote Marine Laboratory and Aquarium is the Mote Boat: Eco-tours which offers an interactive charter cruise on Sarasota Bay.
 On this cruise, you will learn more about the ecology, history, and even folklore of the Sarasota area while observing Florida manatees, Bottlenose dolphins, and if you’re lucky, the occasional sea turtle.

-As of November 2020, Mote Marine Laboratory and Aquarium broke ground on what will be their new location called Mote Science Education Aquarium (Mote SEA) at Nathan Benderson Park near UTC Mall.
+In November 2020, Mote Marine Laboratory and Aquarium broke ground on what will be their new location called Mote Science Education Aquarium (Mote SEA) at Nathan Benderson Park near UTC Mall.
 The new aquarium will be 110,000 sq. ft. and allow Mote to expand their current outreach and science education.
-It is expected to be completed sometime in 2023!
+It is expected to be completed sometime in early 2025!

 Location: 1600 Ken Thompson Pkwy, Sarasota // MAP